What is the Mawlid

 تُدمِّرُ كلَّ شَئ

-, which means the wind Allah sent as punishment to the people of `Aad demolished most of the things but not all the things like trees, skies or the mountains.
+This means: [the wind Allah sent as punishment to the people of ^Aad] demolished most of the things [but not all the things like trees, skies or the mountains].

-Similarly, in the explanation of Saheeh Muslim, anNawawiyy said: The saying of the Prophet, peace on him:
+Similarly, in the explanation of Sahih Muslim, an-Nawawiyy said: The saying of the Prophet, peace on him:

 كلُّ عَينٍ زانية

-is among the terms which refer to a general statement giving a specific meaning.
-It clearly does not mean that every eye gazes the look leading to adultery (the forbidden look).
+In a general sense, it means: The Eye commits adultry.
+It is among those phrases which reflect a general statement that gives a specific meaning.
+It clearly does not mean that every eye commits a sinful gaze leading to adultery (the forbidden look).
 The Prophets would never commit such an abject sin and the person blind since birth would surely not have the forbidden look.